Let’s start using Qgis2threejs plugin!

 Open the .html file with a web browser.
 You can see exported scene in web browser.

-You can publish the exported viewer and data just by uploading the generated folder to a web hosting service such as Netlify and GitHub Pages.
+You can publish the exported 3D viewer application and data just by uploading the output folder to a web hosting service such as Netlify and GitHub Pages.

 Please do not forget to ensure that you comply with the Terms and use for the data before publishing the data to the web.